How Long Does Botox Last? FAQs for First-Time Botox Users

 - Your metabolism

-Athletes and very fit people tend to metabolize Botox at a faster rate and thus also eliminate it more quickly.
+Athletes and very fit people tend to metabolize Botox at a faster rate, eliminating it more quickly.

 - The area injected

-Botox injected into areas with larger muscles (such as the frontalis muscle on the forehead) tend to last for a lesser period of time than areas such as the crows’ feet (where the muscles are shorter and more delicate).
-You can expect Botox administered to your forehead wrinkles to last up to three months, and Botox administered to the crows’ feet to last four months or longer.
+Botox injected into areas with larger muscles — such as the frontalis muscle on the forehead — tend to last for shorter periods of time than injections into smaller areas — like crows’ feet.
+You can expect Botox administered to your forehead wrinkles to last up to three months, and Botox administered to crows’ feet to last at least four months.

 - The dosage in the region that has been injected